bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 00:19:08

 but it is.
-But it's still a public service, right?
+But it's still a public service.
 You're at least vouching that that virus came from that source code.
-You can look back and say, hey, you know, it's just from like altering this or like doing some fact finding there, right?
+You can look back and say, hey, you know, it's just from like altering this or like doing some fact-finding there.
 Some audit, you could go and say, hey, you know, this release was that source code.

 James O'Beirne: 00:19:26